mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 #### Using the tns CLI command

-"TNS" stands for Telerik NativeScript.
-Throughout the workshop, you'll be using the the `tns` command from the Node.js command prompt.
+"tns" stands for Telerik NativeScript.
+Throughout the workshop, you'll be using the `tns` command from the Node.js command prompt.
 Remember the `tns` command, and be sure to always run it from your Node.js command prompt, as shown above.

 ### Creating an app